tosc/vim/README.md

 ``ln -s ~/git/vim/UltiSnips ~/.vim/UltiSnips``

 ## TROUBLESHOOTING
+### Code-Completion
-#### Code-Completion
+#### C

-* C - clang_complete might have been updated.
+* clang_complete might have been updated.
 Try running make install on it.
+#### CS
-* CS - Check omnisharp github for installation.
+* Check omnisharp github for installation.
 If it still doesn't work you may have to build the server component again.
 If you are on linux then you have to update your .slnfiles with the correct paths.
 Make sure the omnisharp daemon is running and has initialized, it should start automatically.
+#### Java and Python
-* Python or Java - Make sure you have the ECLIM deamon running.
+* Make sure you have the ECLIM deamon running.
 If it still doesn't work then make sure that you are in an eclipse project.
 To create a new one run:
 ``:ProjectCreate path -n language``
 ``Ex :ProjectCreate ~\git\test -n java``
 ``If still unclear then look at :EclimHelp gettingstarted``
+* If vim complains about imports then add the location of that import in Eclipse to your project.

-#### SSH
+### SSH

 * If Unite binding doesn't work then check that you are using the right encoding for ssh.